HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 My goals with HyperEssays are to provide context and tools for first-time readers of the Essays and to design a lasting resource for all interested in Montaigne’s work.

-To that end, I copy edit, update, and annotate the original text and its translations.
-I tag them for indexing and searching.
-I lay them out for easy reading on smartphones, desktop computers, and tablets.
-I prepare and provide free chapter PDFs for offline reading.
+To that end, I copyedit, update, and annotate the original text and its translations.
+I tag them for indexing and searching, and format them them for easy reading on smartphones, desktop computers, and tablets.
+In addition, I prepare and provide free chapter PDFs for offline reading.

 You can help make HyperEssays a reliable online resource by supporting this project.
 With your contribution, this site can continue to grow and remain free and accessible to all.

-The Essays is not a single, cohesive book.
-It is a collection of short and long pieces, on a variety of subjects (religion, horses, friendship, sleep, law, suicide, etc.), which Montaigne wrote over more than twenty years.
+The Essays is not a single, cohesive book but a collection of short and long pieces on various subjects such as religion, horses, friendship, sleep, law, or suicide, which Montaigne wrote over more than twenty years.
 His goals for the book and the circumstances under which he worked on it changed over time.

 So, while you can read the Essays from beginning to end, starting with Montaigne’s address To the Reader, you can also follow John Cage’s advice and “begin anywhere.